lavignepierre/pierrelavigne/cv.markdown

 2015-2016: [MIASHS](https://www.tse-fr.eu/fr/licence-3-economie-et-mathematiques) bachelor at [TSE](https://www.tse-fr.eu/fr).

+## Reviewer for:

+ESAIM: Mathematical Modelling and Numerical Analysis ([ESAIM: M2AN](https://www.esaim-m2an.org)).

 # Commitments

-2020: Fellow of the ecologic transition commission of [CMAP](http://www.cmap.polytechnique.fr).
+2020-2022: Fellow of the ecologic transition commission of [CMAP](http://www.cmap.polytechnique.fr).
 Realization of the 2019 carbon footprint of CMAP via the online tool [Labos1point5](https://labos1point5.org).
 Organization of a sustainable development day 9/12/2021: see the [program](pdf-files/ProgrammeMatineeDD.pdf).

 2020: Co-organizer and member of the scientific council of the first young researchers congress in applied mathematics ([cjc-ma](https://cjc-ma2021.github.io)).